- Type

 Review: Art is on 'The Menu' as biting satire serves up some mean cuisine Ralph Fiennes, Anya Taylor-Joy and Nicholas Hoult head an all-star cast in the philosophical culinary horror-comedy 'The Menu.'

-‘The Menu’ and food on the big screen Robert Bound and guests Hannah Strong and Leila Latif review ‘The Menu’, the new film starring Ralph Fiennes, and take a look at the enduring appeal of f...
+‘The Menu’ and food on the big screen - Monocle Robert Bound and guests Hannah Strong and Leila Latif review ‘The Menu’, the new film starring Ralph Fiennes, and take...

 ‘The Menu’: Vicious, Delicious, And Horrifying Haute cuisine is a metaphor for high society in this murderous satire.
 You may never eat another s’more again.